mldbai/mldb/soa/service/README.md

-#How to Build a Service Using the Datacratic REST Api

-We will try to document the use of the Datacratic REST Api.
-An example of a Rest service can be found at  soa/service/testing/rest_api_example.cc
+#How to Build a Service Using the mldb.ai inc. An example of a Rest service can be found at  soa/service/testing/rest_api_example.cc

 ## Define the Service